‘RHOA’ Star Kenya Moore Publicly Ends Friendship? ‘I’m Done With Her’

 Kenya Moore may not have the best taste in men, but the same can be said for Phaedra Parks based on what fans have seen on The Real Housewives of Atlanta.
 Kenya thought that the two of them were friends, so she decided to throw her friend a surprise divorce party to celebrate the end of one ugly chapter and the beginning of a new one.
-But Parks wasn’t the only person in the spotlight, as she shared the party spotlight with Cynthia Bailey, who was in the same boat.
+But Parks wasn’t the only person in the spotlight as she shared the party spotlight with Cynthia Bailey, who was in the same boat.

-According to a new Bravo report, Kenya Moore is now revealing that she’s done with her co-star after learning that she can’t let go of the past.
+According to a new Bravo report, Kenya Moore revealed that she’s done with her co-star after learning that she can’t let go of the past.
 Her estranged husband, Apollo Nida, had lied about Kenya Moore, making her sound like someone who wanted to sleep with him and ruin a family.
 And even though this was later proved to be a lie, it sounds like Phaedra can’t let go of the past.
-Now, Kenya Moore is letting her thoughts be known and it sounds like she’s done with her co-star.
+Now, Kenya Moore is letting her thoughts be known, and it sounds like she’s done with her co-star.

 A post shared by Kenya Moore (@thekenyamoore) on